zJairO/zJairO/README.md

     <img src="https://zjairo.com/res/logo.png">
 </p>

-Hello, I am Jairo Herrera, I am Full Stack Developer with over two years of experiencie in designing and developing web applications.
+Hello, I am Full Stack Developer with over two years of experiencie in designing and developing web applications.
 I program a lot in PHP and Python, but I also know how to handle other languages.
 I am interested in everything related to IT and programming.
 I am a responsible and commited person.
 In my free time I like to design, get involved in projects and program software.

-zJairO - Monterrey N.L. / Torreón Coah.
+Software Engineer - Monterrey N.L. / Torreón Coah.
-Software Engineer
 - Full Stack Web Developer (PHP, MYSQL, CSS, JS) {2020 - Currently}
 - HelpDesk Remote Support {2019 - 2020}
 - Systems Department {2018 - 2019}